9 Free AI Image-To-Video Tools: Tested

 🎬 The contestants

-Here are the nine AI video tools I’ll be testing.
+Here are the ten AI video tools I’ll be testing.

 (I highlight returning vs. new participants in brackets.)